xzephhy/Project-LED/README.md

 Get a working Raspberry Pi.
 #Date: 16/03/18
 #Description: This code is designed to activate a Raspberry Pi's LEDs in a sequence.
+#This project can be replicated, if you'd like to try it go to thePiHut.

 import RPi.GPIO as GPIO  #Tells the python interpreter which library we will be using.